Crime of Cuenca: In literature and theater

 The writer Alicio Garcitoral, Cuenca's Civil Governor at the time these events occurred, wrote the social novel El Crimen de Cuenca (1932) reprinted with prologue and edition by José Esteban in 1981.
 Some time later, the well-known writer Ramón J. Sender wrote the novel El lugar de un hombre (1939).
 The writer Luis Esteso y López de Haro, native of San Clemente, Cuenca, wrote some four-lined stanzas with the name El Crimen de Cuenca, which were edited in one of his numerous collections (Madrid, G. Hernández and Galo Sáez, 1927).

+Podcasts and documentaries

+The historical true crime podcast In Search of Lost Crime made an episode about the Crime of Cuenca called The Lost Shepherd.

 Pilar Miró, the producer, made a film in 1979 entitled The Crime of Cuenca; it was scripted by Lola Salvador Maldonado, who also narrates the facts in a book published with the same name by the editorial Argos Vergara.
 The film makes a strong plea against torture and it is perfectly understood that the crime the title refers to is the one committed by the Civil Guard when torturing the suspects.
 The mathematician Carlos Maza Gómez also studies the case in his book Crímenes in 1926.